Sonic Frontiers: Post-release

 According to the review aggregate website Metacritic, the PlayStation 4 version and Windows version of Sonic Frontiers received "generally favorable reviews", while other console versions received "mixed or average reviews".

 Video Games Chronicle felt that the controls had been tightened up, but still occasionally had issues.
 Destructoid praised the amount of control the player has over Sonic, allowing them to go anywhere they can see.
 Game Informer wrote that Sonic controls "remarkably well" in the open environment.
 Nintendo Life found the controls "hit-and-miss", and Push Square remarked that the game occasionally took control away from the player.

 The combat received mixed reviews.
 Digital Trends and Game Informer described the combat as enjoyable, with Game Informer describing it as "comprehensive".
 However, Digital Trends criticized its presentation in major boss fights.
 GameSpot felt the combat was simplistic while providing a diverse range of enemy variety.
 IGN criticized the combat in Frontiers for being repetitive and unengaging, explaining that the battles against faceless robotic enemies detracted from the fast-paced platforming gameplay.

 Video Games Chronicles praised the game as the most "visually and aurally impressive" Sonic game to date, and Shacknews described the visuals of Frontiers as "stunning".
 IGN and VentureBeat pointed out issues with technical limitations causing large objects to pop into view, disrupting immersion and diminishing the overall polish of the game.

 The soundtrack received positive responses.
 Push Square stated that Frontiers may have "the best soundtrack in the series", praising its lo-fi and rock themes.
 Writing for Game Informer, Brian Shea praised the music and felt that it contributed to some memorable moments in the game.
 GameSpot described the music as calming and solemn, comparing it to Breath of the Wild.
 Shacknews described the soundtrack as "phenomenal", with the boss battle music being a standout.

 Sonic Frontiers was well received by Sonic fans.
 The Washington Post wrote that many enjoyed its controls, emphasis on freedom, story, references to prior Sonic games, and soundtrack.
-Sonic Frontiers set the record for the largest number of concurrent players for a Sonic game on Steam, surpassing the record held by Sonic Mania.
+In its first weeks of release, Frontiers amassed over 9,000 reviews on Steam, 95% of which were positive.
+It also set the record for the largest number of concurrent players for a Sonic game on Steam, surpassing the record held by Sonic Mania.